The Varonis Style: Our Voice and Tone

 Passive versus active

 Our tone is an active voice versus a passive voice.
 In a sentence written in the active voice, the subject of the sentence performs the action.
 In a sentence written in the passive voice, the subject receives the action.
-Refrain from using passive phrases such as “has been” or “had been.”
+Also, refrain from using past tense such as “has been” or “had been" when present tense is appropriate.

 - “I want to ask you a question.”